electronicvisions/documentation-brainscales2/source/workflow_software_development.md

 On `hel` the containerized versions of `clangd` and `pylsp` should be used.
 You can configure `lsp-mode` to use these using
 ```
 (lsp-register-client
-  (make-lsp-client :new-connection (lsp-tramp-connection '("singularity" "exec" "--app" "dls" "/containers/stable/latest" "clangd"))
+  (make-lsp-client :new-connection (lsp-tramp-connection '("apptainer" "exec" "--app" "dls" "/containers/stable/latest" "clangd"))
                   :major-modes '(c++-mode c-mode)
                   :remote? t
                   :server-id 'clangd-remote))
 (lsp-register-client
-  (make-lsp-client :new-connection (lsp-tramp-connection '("singularity" "exec" "--app" "dls" "/containers/stable/latest" "pylsp"))
+  (make-lsp-client :new-connection (lsp-tramp-connection '("apptainer" "exec" "--app" "dls" "/containers/stable/latest" "pylsp"))
                   :major-modes '(python-mode)
                   :remote? t
                   :server-id 'pyls-remote)))
 ```
-For `TRAMP` to be able to find the `singularity` executable one needs to configure `TRAMP` to use the same `PATH` environment variable as the login shell.
+For `TRAMP` to be able to find the `apptainer` executable one needs to configure `TRAMP` to use the same `PATH` environment variable as the login shell.
 This can be done using
 ```
-(connection-local-set-profile-variables 'remote-with-singularity-dls
+(connection-local-set-profile-variables 'remote-with-apptainer-dls
                                         '((tramp-remote-path . (tramp-own-remote-path tramp-default-remote-path))))
 (connection-local-set-profiles
- '(:application tramp :machine "hel") 'remote-with-singularity-dls)
+ '(:application tramp :machine "hel") 'remote-with-apptainer-dls)
 ```
 Depending on your ssh configuration you might need to change `"hel"` to match yours.